anishkny/realworld-dynamodb-lambda/README.md

 # How it works

 ## Overview
 This repo uses [Serverless Framework](https://serverless.com) to describe, test and deploy the [RealWorld REST API](https://github.com/gothinkster/realworld/blob/master/api/README.md#endpoints) to [AWS Lambda](https://aws.amazon.com/lambda/).
 AWS Lambda provides "serverless" cloud functions as a service.
-HTTP calls to the REST API trigger deployed functions.
+[AWS API Gateway](https://aws.amazon.com/api-gateway/) is used to expose the deployed Lambda functions as a HTTP REST API.

 ## API
 The API is described in the [`serverless.yml`](serverless.yml) file.
-For example the following snippet instructs AWS Lambda to execute the `login` method in [`src/User.js`](src/User.js) whenever a `POST` method is called on `/api/users/login`:
+For example the following snippet instructs AWS Lambda to execute the `create` method in [`src/User.js`](src/User.js) whenever a `POST` method is called on `/api/users`:
 ```
-  loginUser:
+functions:

+  ## Users API
+  createUser:
-    handler: src/User.login
+    handler: src/User.create
     events:
       - http:
           method: POST
-          path: /api/users/login
+          path: /api/users
           cors: true

+  ...
 ```

 ## Storage